 On-site parking, fee: $8.00 hourly, $28.00 daily, $32.00 valet parking

 daily.
 Garage height restriction of 6'2": Oversized vehicles are Valet

 Parked off-site for $32.00 daily.

-The social media coordinator, webmaster, and blog editor positions for 2021-2022 are currently vacant.
-Please contact Natalia Fernandez and Anne Jenner with any technical questions about the website or regarding your interest in serving in the positions.
+The social media coordinator / webmaster position for 2021-2022 is currently vacant.
+Please contact Natalia Fernandez with any technical questions about the website or regarding your interest in serving in the position.

 Copyright belongs to the Northwest Archivists, Inc.